 So without further ado, I’ll show you around the two bedrooms and two bathrooms at the duplex that are done, done, done! *Imagine that gif of Shaq doing the happy shoulder dance here*

-This is the completed master bedroom on the right side of the duplex.
+This is the completed main bedroom on the right side of the duplex.
 Each side of the house has some slightly different challenges and measurements, and this bed wall was slightly less wide than the one on the other side, which meant that hanging accordion sconces made the most of the space, and they can be flipped on or off from bed.
 Meticulously planning our outlets so they were placed right by each nightstand (and not behind the bed for example) means there’s a free outlet on each side for people to easily charge their phones right by the bed.

 We aimed for as much function as we could, and as for the actual character of the room, we loved exposing that original brick chimney that was hiding behind the wall.
 And adding a window behind the bed made the room feel so much brighter and more welcoming.
 We had to appeal to the historic review board and get their permission to add it, so it wasn’t without effort, but it was well worth it!
 This is a picture we took during the framing stage of that window going in.
 We really have come a long way, huh?